chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 Chef Automate assesses the status of Chef Habitat services based on the receipt of a health check message.
 Chef Automate marks a node as disconnected when it does not receive a health check message in a set amount of time.
 Use the `threshold` configuration to set the amount of time between the last node health check message and when Chef Automate marks it as disconnected.
-Health checks are mandatory and cannot be disabled.
+Health checks are mandatory and you cannot disable health checks.
 The default time for a node to report to Chef Automate is 5 minutes.

 Chef Habitat sends the health check messages every 30 seconds by default.
 Configure this setting using the `--health-check-interval` option with the `hab sup run` command.